git-og/EasyOpenRedList/README.md

 5. Open the Undo/Redo tab
 6. Click the Apply button
 7. Copy and paste the code below into the window that appears. **Do not click OK until you have completed Step 8**.
-8. Replace YOUR_TOKEN_HERE with the token provided in Step 1, and click OK.
+8. Replace YOUR_TOKEN_HERE in line 12 with the token provided in Step 1, and click OK.
 ```markdown
 [
   {